The secret to self-publishing children’s books

 - Education (Goals)

 Again, every book should have a clear goal.
-For a novel, it’s the culmination of the plot.
-For a memoir, it’s the revelation of a life.
+For a novel, it’s the culmination of the plot, a memoir, it’s the revelation of a life.

 Most children’s books will lean heavily on illustrations to drive the story, with text accompanying as a supplement.
 Remember too that there almost always wants to be some elements that educate, and the text is a great way to add this content.